bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Static resource minification and caching - web resouces such as css and javascript files can be minified and combined and cached using the wro4j library that is bundled with commerce
 - Request caching - this can be defined for RESTful endpoints
 - Usage of CDNs - static web resources should be cached in CDNs where applicable
-- Static content - static web pages can be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes
+- Static content - static content pages should be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes
-#### Coding
-Perfomant practices should be utilized to ensure that no performance penalties are incurred.
-One of the easiest conventions to adopt is regards query writing and execution.
-Direct queries with parameters must be preferred over searching for content and then looping through the result looking for a specific object

 ## Common Design and Coding Practices
 Please refer to the Design and Coding practices guideline for more information.
 For commerce projects, the following few considerations of great importance